qianminj123/kithara/docs/source/pretraining.rst

 -----------------------------

 .. tip::
     Sequence packing helps improve training efficiency by reducing padding.
-Learn about it `here <packing>`_.
+Learn about it :doc:`here <packing>`.

 Create Kithara Dataset and Dataloader.
 Per-device batch size is set to 1 per device, but you can increase it if you have enough HBM memory.